jfrog/documentation/jfrog-applications/frogbot/set-up-frogbot-using-jenkins.md

 <summary>5️⃣ Prepare Jenkins Agent</summary>

-* It is essential to have the appropriate package manager used by the scanned project installed on the Jenkins Agent.
-For instance, if the project uses an npm project, you need to have the npm client installed.
+* Ensure that the Jenkins Agent has the necessary package manager installed for the scanned project.
+For example, if the project utilizes npm, it is crucial to have the npm client installed on the agent.

 </details>